 How to make cream cheese icing

 I don’t suggest this is the creamiest cream cheese icing ever, lightly.
-This stuff is truly amazing and worth every moment.
+This frosting is truly amazing and worth every moment.
 I’ve used it before on my black forest chocolate cupcakes and, let me tell you, everyone loves it.
 The texture is creamy, the flavour is like lightly sweetened cream cheese.
-Here’s the secret – Ermine Frosting.
+The secret?
+Ermine Frosting.

 Also known as boiled milk frosting or cooked flour frosting, ermine frosting starts by cooking a milk and flour paste that, once cooled, gets mixed into the other ingredients as normal.
 Yes, it takes just a little extra time than a normal frosting but the payoff is that it is;

 - Very creamy and fluffy